dynaroars/gentree/BENCHMARK.md

 cd ~/gentree/wd

 # Check that GenTree is working properly.
-# The output should look similar to the one listed in INSTALL.pdf file.
+# The output should look similar to the one listed in README.md file.
 # If got "Permission error", run `sudo chmod 777 -R /mnt/ramdisk` and try again.
 ./gt -J2 -cx -GF 2/id